Natural Variational Annealing for Multimodal Optimization: Hyperparameter tuning for NVA-GM

-One potential solution is to allow $\rho_t$ to increase to offset the decrease in $\omega_t$.
-To select $\rho_t$ adaptively, we propose defining $\rho_t = \omega_t^{-\beta}$, where $0 < \beta < 1$.
+To compensate for this effect, we consider learning-rate schedules of the form $\rho_t = \omega_t^{-\beta}$, where $0 < \beta < 1$.
 In classical gradient ascent (GA), it is typically recommended to use a decreasing learning rate to facilitate convergence, as a constant learning rate does not guarantee convergence.
 In our algorithm, setting $\beta = 1$ effectively corresponds to a constant learning rate in GA, since $\rho_t$ fully compensates for the effect of $\omega_t$ in the updates of $\mub_k$.
-Therefore, we suggest selecting a lower value for $\beta$, such as $\beta = 0.8$ so that $\rho_t = \omega_t^{-0.8}$, to only partially offset the impact of $\omega_t$.
+Therefore, we suggest selecting a value of $\beta$ below $1$ to partially offset the impact of $\omega_t$.